guardian/guration/README.md

 ##### `mapOut: ?{ [string]: (el: Object, type: string, id: string, path: Path[]) => string }`

-An object that does the opposite of `mapIn` and receives an item that is represented by a draggable node.
+An object that does the opposite of `mapIn` and describes how to transform a node into drag data.
 The keys on the object are the keys that will be called using `e.dataTransfer.setData(key)`, allowing drags from here to other drop zones (possibly other Guration contexts).

 ### <Level />